RhymeForge ยท Word page

 Additive & subtractive

-Kidnapped alone, acquit in the chorus โ€” the song builds the consonant in.
+Kidnapped alone, adapts in the chorus โ€” the song builds the consonant in.

 Assonance

-Kidnapped at the line's beginning, kidnaps at its end, same vowel humming through both.
+Kidnapped at the line's beginning, abstract at its end, same vowel humming through both.

 Consonance